johnothwolo/FFmpeg/README.md

 Patches should be submitted to the ffmpeg-devel mailing list using `git format-patch` or `git send-email`.
 Github pull requests should be avoided because they are not part of our review process and will be ignored.

+## FORCING EGPU HW ENCODING

+Set the envornment variable `FFMPEG_GPUID` to your gpu's registry ID.
+To find your gpu's registry ID, run the tool `ffgpulist`.
+According to this [source](https://egpu.io/forums/pro-applications/insights-into-macos-video-editing-performance/) macOS always falls back to the T2 chip for HEVC encoding.